mingruiliu1/homepage/README.md

 PROJECTS
 ======
+* Compensation for the dispersion and removal of mirror image in Optical Coherence Tomography (OCT)
+  Mentor: Wenxin Zhang, Doctoral Candidate, NJUPT 10/2021 - 12/2021
+  * Learned some basic concepts of Optical Coherence Tomography (OCT) and its applications.
+  * Studied the Conjugate transformation for dispersion compensation in OCT imaging.
+  * Designed a solution to compensate the dispersion and remove the mirror image and carried out its coding in MATLAB.

 * CNN-based Diagnosis of COVID-19: A Comparative Study on Different Image Preprocessing Methods
   Mentor: Munib Wober, Visiting Lecturer, Harvard, Cambridge	05/2021 - 08/2021